OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/interacting-within-the-scene.markdown

 ## o) Press the button

-The first step is to catch an interaction event, here a specific keypress but you can imagine any other event (a LeapMotion sign, a smartphone tap, etc).
+The first step is to catch an interaction event.
+In our case it'll be a key pressed, but you can already think of any other possibilities (especially if you have them at hand!).
+For now, we'll just use a simple action: changing the color of a mesh.
+We'll refer for the to the mesh you already created, but don't hesitate to go wild and modify all you might have done.

-Once we catch a keypress we check which key it is and modify an object in the scene accordingly.

 ```javascript
 function onKey(event) {